ChasingUX/jesse-site/source/work/brandassets.md

 ---
 title: "DigitalOcean Brand Assets"
 date: 2010-1-01
-summary: "A collection of DigitalOcean brand assets from my illustration team"
+summary: "A collection of DigitalOcean brand assets from my illustration team.
+While these are not my original work, part of my role at DigitalOcean was to build the brand.
+As creators of high quality content, one of my initiatives was vastly increasing tutorial engagement through illustration."
 tags: regular
 layout: grid
 ---